carlmontanari/scrapli/README.md

 ### Known Issues

-- Arista EOS uses keyboard interactive authentication which is currently broken in the pip-installable version of ssh2-python (as of January 2020).
+- Arista EOS uses keyboard interactive authentication which is currently broken in the pip-installable version of ssh2-python (as of October 2020).
 GitHub user [Red-M](https://github.com/Red-M) has contributed to and fixed this particular issue but the fix has not been merged.
 If you would like to use ssh2-python with EOS I suggest cloning and installing via Red-M's repository or my fork of Red-M's fork!
-  - Windows users using python3.8 may need to use Red-M's fork, quick testing in GitHub actions for py3.8 on Windows had install failures for ssh2-python.
-- Use the context manager where possible!
-More testing needs to be done to confirm/troubleshoot, but limited testing seems to indicate that without properly closing the connection there appears to be a bug that causes Python to crash on MacOS at least.
-More to come on this as I have time to poke it more!
-I believe this is only occurring on the latest branch/update (i.e. not on the pip installable version).
-(April 2020 -- this may be fixed... need to retest ...)

 ## system